michaelpeng36/ps-functions-v2-programming-model-bundles/README.md

 ## Known issues

 Known Issues:
 * The PowerShell language worker 7.4 fails to start when using .Net Core 8 version SDK 8.0.100-preview.5 due to this [breaking change](https://github.com/dotnet/runtime/issues/86713).
-The PowerShell team is working on a fix for this issue
+The PowerShell team is working on a fix for this issue. **Please use the .Net Core 8 version SDK 8.0.100-preview.4.**
 * Core Tools [hangs if an error is encountered](https://github.com/Azure/azure-functions-powershell-worker/issues/964) when indexing PowerShell functions.

 File new issues in the [Azure Functions PowerShell Worker repository](https://github.com/Azure/azure-functions-powershell-worker/issues).
 Please add [Insider Preview] to the title of the issue